gbroder24/solar-system/README.md

 + I want to easily understand how to input my data.
 + I want to recieve clear feedback when I input correct / incorrect data.
 + I want to view my data and have it displayed in a clear and easy to understand format.

+### Color Palette

+The following colors were chosen for the app and ensure contrast is achieved in the main parts of the CLI.
+Colorama has been imported in to the run.py file to apply color to the terminal text.
+It makes the algorithm more intuitive and easy to understand.

++ Yellow is used for indicating the solar system app program starting screen and welcoming message.
++ Blue is used for indicating headings and user prompts in the terminal.
++ Green is used for indicating success or valid input from the user.
++ Red is used for indicating no data available, errors or invalid input from the user.